box-project/box/doc/configuration.md

 The `base-path` (`string`) setting is used to specify where all of the relative file paths should resolve to.
 This does not, however, alter where the built PHAR will be stored (see: `output`).

-By default, the base path is the directory containing the configuration file.
+By default, the base path used is the directory containing the configuration file or if not specified the current working directory.

 TODO: exclude output from the exception
-TODO: add test when using both working-dir option & config option

 ## Including files